 Companies must identify their competitors’ critical success factors to remain relevant in the market.
 This process includes pinpointing both internal and external factors that drive their rival’s success.
 These elements, often called key success factors, provide invaluable insights into the market landscape.
 Over time, companies need to adapt and address more critical success factors to maintain their competitiveness.

-Through the competitive profile matrix, companies can find out – which are the areas where they need to be strong in, and which are the ones where they need to improve.
-They can do this by analyzing their main competitors in the market and asses them based on several success specific factors.
+Through the competitive profile matrix, companies can find out – which are the areas where they need to be strong, and which are the ones where they need to improve.
+They can do this by analyzing their main competitors in the market and asses them based on several success-specific factors.
 These factors, on which the analysis is made, depend greatly on the industry in which the company is operating.
-Such factors could be: market share, range of products, brand reputation, etc.
+Such factors could be market share, range of products, brand reputation, etc.

-Once you have decided a factor for making the matrix, than for each factor, a weight and a rank is going to be assigned.
+Once you have decided on a factor for making the matrix, then for each factor, a weight and a rank is going to be assigned.
 The weight can range from 0.0(low importance) to 1.0 (high importance) and indicates how important the factor is for succeeding in the industry.
-The ratings present how well are companies doing in each area and it ranges from 4 to 1, from the highest strength to the highest weakness.
-Afterwards, the weight is multiplied by the rank, resulting the score.
+The ratings present how well are companies doing in each area and they range from 4 to 1, from the highest strength to the highest weakness.
+Afterward, the weight is multiplied by the rank, resulting in the score.
 The company with the highest score proves to be stronger than its competitors.